danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-28-devsum-2012-day2-summary.md

 ### Performance

-Michael showed us how the fact that Windows Phone has **two** UI threads - a UI thread and a compository thread - can be used to achieve non-blocking animations.
+Michael showed us how Windows Phone's **two** UI threads - a UI thread and a compository thread - can be used to achieve non-blocking animations.
 He demoed this with different progress bars - the built in one, an external one and another native one that animates in the very top of the screen.

 He also demonstrated moving stuff around and how textures can cause the phone to redraw small or large parts of the screen, depending on how you manage it.
 Some other general advices were that:

-* If you have a long-running operation, use a Thread.Sleep(1) in the operation to avoid blocking the compository thread.
+* If you have a long-running operation, use `Thread.Sleep(1)` in the operation to avoid blocking the compository thread.
 * In order to avoid memory leaks when working with textures, disable timers that run in views.
 * In order to reduce startup time (long startup times can get your app refused), consider how you load images, coordinates etc.

 ### Communication

-When it comes to picking between the `WebClient` and the `HttpWebRequest` classes, Michael strongly advocated the latter.
+When it comes to picking between `WebClient` and `HttpWebRequest`, Michael strongly advocated the latter.
 Since the WebClient class runs on the UI thread, using it may come back to haunt you later on.
 HWR takes a bit more setup, but is worth it.

 Also, instead of having many calls with little data, it is better to bundle the calls into one.
 Otherwise, the phone will open and close the connection for each